vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/utsavAH/articles/rangapriya-on-festivals/16_NavarAtra_Mahotsava.md

 > द्वितीयाशेषसंयुक्ता प्रतिपच्चण्डिकार्चने।
 > मोहादथोपदेशाद्वा कृतं पुत्रविनाशकम् ॥

 No doubt, these contradictory statements do create a confusion.
 Some say *Devī* would not agree to her begining *pūjā* on *Prathamā* with *amāvāsyā Vedha*.
 “If it is done on *prathamā* with *dvitīyā* touching it, one would lose his son,” say some others.

+#### Reconciliation
 Actually speaking there is no contradiction in these two statements.
 The purport is, householders who desire fortunes such as sons, grandsons etc. should begin *Navarātrapūjā* on the day when *prathamā* prevails for a long time, even if it has the *vedha* of *Amāvāsyā.
 Virkatas* i.e. those who desire *Moksha* only, should not begin the *pūjā* on *Prathamā*, which has *vedha* of *amāvāsyā*.

 They should begin the *pūjā* on the second day even if *prathamā* prevails for a very short time and *dvitīyā* is for a long time.
 That means, those who have a desire for *dharmārthakāmas* should not begin if there is *vedha* of *dvitiyā*.
 Those who desire *moksha* only should avoid *amāvāsyā*.
 This is the purport.

 If it is a pure *Prathamā tithi* without any *Vedha*, then there is no scope for *vikalpa* at all.

+### vijayadaśamī
 Question 20: What direction do the *śāstras* give about the time for the celebration of *vijayadaśamī*?

 The *daśamī* of *Āshvayuja śukla* is called *Vijayadaśamī* or *Vijayādaśamī*. *Vijayadaśamī* should be celebrated on that day.

 Question 21: Should the *daśamī* at sunrise be considered for this or at sunset?

+And:

-And: If it is *śuklapaksha*, the *daśamī* at sunrise is to be considered.
+> If it is *śuklapaksha*, the *daśamī* at sunrise is to be considered.
 If it is *kṛshṇapaksha* it is *daśamī* at sunset.

 > शुक्लपक्षे तिथिर्ग्राह्या यस्यामभ्युदितो रविः।
 > कृष्णपक्षे तिथिर्ग्राह्या यस्यामस्तमितो रविः॥

 According to this rule, as it is *śuklapaksha*, the *tithi* at sunrise also should be considered for *Vijayadaśamī*, some say.
 But as the situation here unlike the other *māsas* and *pakshas*, is one which relates to *Vijayadaśamī*, it is not possible to arrive at a conclusion by merely aplying the above said rule.

-Like the *daśamī tithi, Śravaṇnakshatra* is also excellent for *devatāpūjā* on that day.
+Like the *daśamī tithi, Śravaṇanakshatra* is also excellent for *devatāpūjā* on that day.
 If both happen to occur, it is best and there can be no doubt about it.
 Here, like *Janmāshṭamī, tithi* is more important than *nakshatra*, but still *nakshatra* is also considered at times.

 A *Śāstramīmāmsaka* by name *Hemādri* says—*“Vijayadaśamī* should be observed on the day of *Śravaṇa nakshatra*, if there is any *Vedha* on the day of *daśamī*; otherwise, it should be observed on the day of *navamī tithi”*.